9 Steps to Creating an Effective Creative Brief for your Leaflet and Brochure Design

 HOW MUCH.
 The final part, the budget.
-Specify all the tasks and the costs (including revisions) of each task: budget for photo stocks, hourly fees for services, costs for each revision, the price for the first three drafts and additional presentations, etc. Cover all the essentials and 10% for the contingency, unexpected costs.
+Specify all the tasks and the costs (including revisions) of each task: budget for photo stocks, hourly fees for services, charges for each revision, the price for the first three drafts and additional presentations.
+Cover all the essentials and 10% for the contingency, unexpected costs.

 Other information: Who’s your competition and how can you make your project stand out?
 What other marketing materials do you have used?